akretion/ooorest/README.md

 mount Ooorest::Engine => "/ooorest"
 ```

-You can now talk to OpenERP using REST webservices in JSON or XML formats!
+You can now talk to Odoo using REST webservices in JSON or XML formats!

 You may run
 ```